arokor/timely/README.md

 <a name="timely.promise"/>
 ### timely.promise( func )

 Returns a decorated version of an asynchronous function func that measures its execution time.
 After the returned promise has been resolved the measured time is available in the returned function's property "time".
+The mean time of all calls is founcd in the property "meanTime".

 __Arguments__